 - 1 cup cashews (I used salted)

-- 1 cup M&M's (I used autumn colored classic M&M's)
+- 1 cup M&M's (I have used autumn-colored or Halloween-colored M&M's)

 - Carefully melt white chocolate in microwave, stirring every 30 seconds till smooth.
 Set aside.